kadirahq/flow-router/README.md

 In cases you wish to run multiple web application on the same domain name, you’ll probably want to serve your particular meteor application under a sub-path (eg `example.com/myapp`).
 In this case simply include the path prefix in the meteor `ROOT_URL` environment variable and FlowRouter will handle it transparently without any additional configuration.

-## Addons
+## Add-ons

 Router is a base package for an app.
 Other projects like [useraccounts](http://useraccounts.meteor.com/)  should have support for FlowRouter.
 Otherwise, it's hard to use  FlowRouter in a real project.
 Now a lot of packages have [started to support FlowRouter](https://kadira.io/blog/meteor/addon-packages-for-flowrouter).

 So, you can use your your favorite package with FlowRouter as well.
 If not, there is an [easy process](https://kadira.io/blog/meteor/addon-packages-for-flowrouter#what-if-project-xxx-still-doesn-t-support-flowrouter-) to convert them to FlowRouter.

-**Addon API**
+**Add-on API**

-We have also released a [new API](https://github.com/kadirahq/flow-router#flowrouteronrouteregistercb) to support addon developers.
-With that addon packages can get a notification, when the user created a route in their app.
+We have also released a [new API](https://github.com/kadirahq/flow-router#flowrouteronrouteregistercb) to support add-on developers.
+With that add-on packages can get a notification, when the user created a route in their app.

-If you've more ideas for the addon API, [let us know](https://github.com/kadirahq/flow-router/issues).
+If you've more ideas for the add-on API, [let us know](https://github.com/kadirahq/flow-router/issues).

 ## Difference with Iron Router